noizhardware/bom-gen/README.md

 3. If you are in schematic view switch to board view by clicking *File >  Switch to board* menu item.
 4. In Board view click *File > Run ULP...* menu item.
 5. Select *bom.ulp* file and press "Open" button.
-6. When "Save output file" dialog box appears, select location and filename to save HTML BOM file.
+6. When "Save output file" dialog box appears, select location and filename to save .BOM text file.

 License
 -------

 This script is distributed under the terms of [MIT License](http://opensource.org/licenses/MIT).
+Original HTML version by Dilshan R Jayakody, 2015 Plain text version by Alessio Occhiodoro, 2017
+Added the feature to group parts with an empty "value" field (like headers, connectors, etc.) using their description.